panoptesDev/Safecoin/docs/src/developing/test-validator.md

 ⠈ 00:36:02 | Processed Slot: 5142 | Confirmed Slot: 5142 | Finalized Slot: 5110 | Snapshot Slot: 5100 | Transactions: 5142 | ◎499.974295000
 ```

-Leave `safecoin-test-validator` running in its own terminal.
+Leave `panoptis-test-validator` running in its own terminal.
 When it is no longer
 needed, it can be stopped with ctrl-c.

 ## Interacting
-Open a new terminal to interact with a [running](#running) `safecoin-test-validator`
+Open a new terminal to interact with a [running](#running) `panoptis-test-validator`
 instance using other binaries from the Panoptis CLI Tool Suite or your own client
 software.